Mott transition and ferrimagnetism in the Hubbard model on the anisotropic kagom\'e lattice

-In Fig.~\ref{fig:gap-af} we show the Mott gap $\Delta$ and ferrimagnetic order parameter $M$ as functions of $U$ for $t' = 1.0$, $0.8$, and $0.6$, where $ M= \sum_{a=1}^{3} (<n_{a\uparrow }>-<n_{a\downarrow }>) $ and $<n_{a\sigma }>$ is the expectation value of $n_{a\sigma }$ with $a=$1, 2, and 3 being the sites in Fig.~\ref{fig:model}(a).
-The results obtained using the 6-site cluster are also given to see the cluster size dependence quantitatively. $\Delta$ monotonically decreases as $U$ decreases. $U_{{\rm MI}}$ is always larger in the 12-site analysis, but the differences are less than 20\% of $W$.
-The gap $\Delta_F$ in the ferrimagnetic phase is slightly larger than $\Delta$ if $U$ is the same.
-For example, for $U=10$, $\Delta=4.35$ at $t'=0.8$ while $\Delta_F=4.91$ at $t'=0.7$ and $\Delta_F=5.54$ at $t'=0.5$ in the 12-site analysis. $U_{\rm F}$ is almost the same for the 12- and 6-site clusters at $t' = 0.6$ and $M$ is always smaller for the 12-site cluster.
+Next we consider the cluster size dependence of our results.
 In general, $U_{{\rm MI}}$ is larger for larger clusters, since the kinetic energy of the cluster Hamiltonian can be larger for larger clusters.
 As for $U_{\rm F}$, when spin correlations are highly suppressed due to the frustration, cluster wave functions with small ferrimagnetic fluctuations play an important role to examine near the true minimum of the effective potential, so $U_{\rm F}$ is smaller for larger clusters.
-When the geometric frustration is moderate and spin correlations are not largely suppressed, the difference of cluster kinetic energies due to the cluster size becomes more important to determine the phase boundary, so $U_{\rm F}$ becomes larger for larger clusters. $U_{\rm F} = 9.5 $ at $t' = 0.7$ and $U_{\rm F} = 3.6 $ at $t' = 0.5$ for the 6-site cluster, which is consistent with this general argument on the cluster size dependence.
-Relatively large difference of $U_{\rm F}$ in strongly frustrated region is due to strong suppression of the spin correlations.
+When the geometric frustration is moderate and spin correlations are not largely suppressed, the difference of cluster kinetic energies due to the cluster size becomes more important to determine the phase boundary, so $U_{\rm F}$ becomes larger for larger clusters.
+Our result is consistent with this general argument on the cluster size dependence.
+Quantitatively, $U_{\rm F}$ is almost the same for the 12- and 6-site clusters at $t'=0.6$, and $U_{\rm F}$ is smaller for the 12-site clusters for $t' > 0.6$.
+Relatively large difference of $U_{\rm F}$ between the 12- and 6-site cluster results in strongly frustrated region indicates strong suppression of the spin correlations.
+The difference of $U_{{\rm MI}}$ between the 12-site and 6-site analysis is less than 20\% of $W$.
+The behavior of our $U_{{\rm MI}}$ according to the relaxation of the frustration is qualitatively consistent with the previous results\cite{kawakami10}, though our values for $U_{{\rm MI}}$ are relatively small compared to those in Ref.~\onlinecite{kawakami10}.
+At present the origin of these discrepancies are not clear to us.